Anal Fissures

 An anal fissure is defined as a longitudinal tear in the epithelial lining of the distal anal canal.

-The exact cause of anal fissures is not known.
+The exact cause of anal fissures is unknown.
 An initiating traumatic event, such as passage of a hard stool or trauma, causes a tear in the epithelial lining.
 High resting anal canal pressure (“hypertonic sphincter”) and reduced blood flow prevent healing and result in mucosal ischemia and fissure formation.
 Some risk factors that may contribute are diets lacking in fiber, previous anal surgery, childbirth, and laxative abuse.

 The most common location is the posterior midline (up to 90% of cases).
 Anterior midline fissures are less frequent and are more common in women than in men.
 Nonetheless, in women posterior midline fissures remain the most common location.
 Lateral fissures are the least common and should prompt further investigation for an underlying etiology aside from nonhealing trauma.